FAT BIKE STACK and REACH

 (as compared to previous years 2014-2016)

-- MUCH Shorter Chainstays (if your bike is pushing 465+, its outdated)
+- MUCH Shorter Chainstays (if your bike is pushing 465+, its outdated and won't handle singletrack as well - aka a "Moose" or "RSD Mayor" bike)

 - Stricter warranties on carbon full-suspension Fat bikes.
 If you want the best survivability on AM trails, go ALLOY FSFB, like the FOES MUTZ.
-(Many carbon full-suspension frames have been cracking, and/or cannot sustain repeated trail crashes, and must be replaced).
+(Several overseas carbon full-suspension frames have been cracking, and/or cannot sustain repeated trail crashes, and must be replaced).

 - More Carbon parts (Carbon frame, rims, handlebar, seat post and crankset are now standard on many builds)